 There are a host of financial issues that a prenup may cover, including:

-No. Colorado courts don’t allow prenuptial agreements to determine child support or child custody.
-Judges need to be able to determine what’s in each child’s best interest at the time the parents separate; they won’t allow parents to predetermine custody arrangements.
+No. Colorado courts don’t allow prenuptial agreements to dictate child support or child custody.
+Judges need to be able to decide what’s in each child’s best interest at the time the parents separate and won’t allow parents to predetermine custody arrangements.
 Also, courts determine child support based on each child’s needs and the parents’ respective abilities to pay support, again at the time the parents separate.

 Many states have adopted the Uniform Prenuptial Agreement Act (UPAA), which is a set of rules governing the enforceability of prenuptial agreements.
 Colorado passed the UPAA in 2014.

-Under the UPAA, prenuptial agreements must be in writing; oral agreements won’t be enforced.
+Under the UPAA, prenuptial agreements must be in writing, so oral contracts are invalid.
 Each spouse must sign the agreement.
-Since the agreement is a trade of certain financial terms for the marriage itself, it becomes effective only after the couple is married.
+Since the agreement is a trade of specific financial terms for the marriage itself, it becomes effective only after the couple is married.

 Colorado judges won’t enforce a prenuptial agreement if the spouse challenging the agreement can prove:

 Proper financial disclosure means that each spouse gives the other reasonably accurate descriptions and estimates of their property, debt, and income.
 The best way to accomplish this is for each spouse to prepare a certified personal financial statement and attach it to the agreement.
-While the court can decide that each spouse had knowledge of the other’s finances in other ways, certified financial statements take the guesswork out of the judges hands and ensure that each spouse had a proper financial disclosure before signing the agreement.
+While the court can decide that each spouse knew about the other’s finances without the official document, a certified financial statement takes the guesswork out of the judge’s hands and ensures that each spouse received proper financial disclosure before signing the agreement.

 Courts decide on a case-by-case basis whether an agreement is unconscionable.
-Judges find prenuptial agreements unconscionable only in rare cases.
 Even if an agreement seems very one-sided, the court will usually enforce the terms the spouses agreed to when they married.
-A judge may find an agreement unconscionable only in extreme circumstances, such as if one spouse will be left so destitute that they have to receive public assistance, such as welfare or food stamps, to survive.
-In Colorado, each spouse doesn’t have to have the opportunity to consult with an attorney prior to signing the prenuptial agreement for it to be enforceable, but judges may take the lack of an attorney consultation into account when deciding whether the agreement is unconscionable.
+A judge is more likely to find an agreement unconscionable in extreme circumstances, such as if one spouse will be left so destitute that they must receive public assistance, such as welfare or food stamps, to survive.

-To amend or revoke a prenuptial agreement, the couple must put the amendment in writing and sign it.
+If either spouse would like to amend or revoke a prenuptial agreement, the parties must put the amendment in writing and sign it.

 If you have additional questions about Colorado prenuptial agreements, contact a local family law attorney for advice.